grumpy-systems/website/content/posts/2023/please-dont-sell-your-homelab.md

 If you're set on using up extra CPU cycles, here are some options:

-* **Host more of your stuff** - Maybe you do need that extra media server of a seedbox.
+* **Host more of your stuff** - Maybe you do need that extra media server or a seedbox.
 * **Host stuff for friends** - Friends are different because you probably trust them.
 A lot of the issues of customers taking advantage of you are mitigated by being friends.